 Currently, we are revisiting the format of the conference as we seek to make it an even more effective tool for training Christians for a specific ministry.

 Counsel and Litigation

-Even though Bulgaria has been free from communism on paper since 1991, there are still situations in which authorities violate the right to gather, worship and witness of evangelical and Bible-believing Christians in Bulgaria, and the media generally helps the state in the process.
+Even though Bulgaria has been free from communism since 1991, there are still situations in which authorities violate the right to gather, worship, and witness of evangelical and Bible-believing Christians in Bulgaria, and the media generally helps the state in the process.

-Bulgarian evangelical Christians, on the other hand, have adopted an identity given to them by the atheist state.
-Such identity is not necessarily in line with that given us by Christ, as described in Matthew 28:16-18.
-We try to resolve these issues through training, education and introducing state officials to their obligation to follow the right to freedom of belief and speech.
+Bulgarian evangelical Christians, on the other hand, seem to have been prone to adopt an identity given to them by the atheist state.
+Such identity is not necessarily in line with the identity given to us by Christ, as described in Matthew 28:16-18.
+We try to resolve these issues through training, education of Christian leaders, and through introducing state officials to their obligation to follow the right to freedom of belief and speech.

-However, as state officials often feel that they have the right to impede religious belief and speech, regardless of the law, we initiate negotiations which in some case may lead to legal action to uphold justice and the right of Christians to belief and preaching.
-You can read more about the specific cases in which Viktor acts as the counsel in our newsletter updates (click on the Newsletter page, for info on how to subscribe).
+However, as state officials often feel that they have the right to impede religious belief and speech, regardless of the law, we initiate negotiations which in some case may lead to legal action to uphold justice and the right of Christians to believe and preach without state intrusion.
+You can read more about the specific cases in which Viktor acts as the legal counsel in our newsletter updates (click on the Newsletter page, for info on how to subscribe).